 - Rolling Admissions Explained: Helps strategize for a rolling admissions cycle, which is a format used by SCCO.

-- SCCO Prerequisites: Detailed explanation of courses that must be completed before matriculation.
+- SCCO Prerequisites: Newly updated with substantial changes for the 2017-18 admissions cycle, this FAQ has a listing of courses and other requirements that must be completed before matriculation.

 - Shadowing: The goals of shadowing and how to set up a shadowing experience.